kennywall/import-test/_posts/2011-06-01-instapaper-full-api-with-xauth--php-class.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/instapaper.png
 ---
-{% include JB/setup %}<p>I'm working my way through a list of projects I have, and currently theInstapaper API is top of my list.
+{% include JB/setup %}I'm working my way through a list of projects I have, and currently theInstapaper API is top of my list.
 I couldn't find an easy to use PHP class for authenticating against Instapaper's Full API using XAuth.
 So I downloaded @abraham Twitter OAuth and stripped out all as much of theunnecessarypieces as I could.
 I was quickly able to get it up and running authenticating with Instapaper's Full API usingXAuth.